Popular Fig Varieties List

 Most Popular Fig Trees

 The edible fig tree types (that is, common fig plant varieties) do not require cross pollination, so you need only one tree to get large fruits.
-Learn more about why figs do not need require pollination in our Fruit Tree Pollination blog.

 Most varieties grow into medium sized trees, usually maxing out around 20 feet tall and 20 feet across.
 Some varieties are susceptible to hard freezes, sometimes dying back in winter, but returning in spring and even bearing a crop before the growing season ends when producing fruit.
 They have large root systems so choose a planting site that is permanent.